sirosen/globus-sdk-python/docs/examples/auth_manage_projects/index.rst

 The following is a very small and simple script using the Globus Auth Developer APIs.

-It uses the tutorial client ID from the :ref:`tutorial <tutorial>`.
+It uses the tutorial client ID from the :ref:`tutorials <tutorials>`.
 For simplicity, the script will prompt for login on each use.

 .. literalinclude:: list_projects.py